Profiles of Our Graduates

 Hillary Presecan, M.A.
 RD 2014

 I am a recent graduate from the MA Rural Development program.
-Since graduating, I've worked as an
+Since graduating, I've

 Archivist/Documentary Film Intern at the Smithsonian Arctic Studies Center at the Anchorage Museum.
 After finishing my internship, I accepted a job offer as an Administrative